-- On the Dimensions page, select the relevant dimension, and then choose the Account Type Default Dim action.
+- On the Dimensions page, select the relevant dimension, then choose the Account Type Default Dim action.

 To set up default dimension priorities

-- On the Default Dimension Priorities page, in the Source Code field, enter the source code for the entry table to which default dimension priorities will apply.
+- On the Default Dimension Priorities page, in the Source Code field, enter the source code for the entry table to which the default dimension priorities will apply.

-- Fill in a line for each default dimension priority that you want for the selected source code.
+- Fill in a line for each default dimension priority you want for the selected source code.

 To set up dimension combinations